purzelrakete/bandit/README.md

 ## Usage scenario

-This library is intended to be used to instrument a website or a web api.
+This library is intended to be used to instrument a high volume website or a web api.
 This setting poses some special problems:

-* Delayed feedback (batch reward aggregation)
+* Delayed feedback.
+Clicks, views and other potential reward information is logged into a distributed filesystem like HDFS and must be aggregated by a batch job before use.
-* Non stationary rewards (diurnal cycles)
+* Stickiness.
+Users that are assigned to a particular arm should not see results from a different arm within a fixed period.
+Page reloads may otherwise disrupt the user experience.

-See [Explore/Exploit Schemes for Web Content Optimzation] [1] for a discussion of these problems.
+See [Explore/Exploit Schemes for Web Content Optimzation] [1] for a discussion of some of these problems.

 ## Out of band testing with the HTTP endpoint